Comic Book Legend Stan Lee Dead at 95

 Despite a years-long copyright battle that culminated in a federal court ruling in 2013 that Disney had full control of the Marvel stable of characters, in addition to writing and executive-producer credits across the board he also had cameos (some uncredited, but mostly credited) in every major Marvel film made in the past two decades, from the first X-Men and Iron Man to Avengers: Age of Ultron, Ant-Man, Deadpool, Doctor Strange and Spider-Man: Homecoming.
 According to IMDb, his streak will likely continue posthumously with the upcoming Thor: Ragnarok and Black Panther.

-He had sold his movie points (his back end percentage of the Marvel films) for a reported $10 million, plus $1 million payout each year moving forward, in 1998.
+He had sold his movie points (his back end percentage of the Marvel films) for a reported $10 million, plus a $1 million payout each year moving forward, in 1998.

 Lee sang The Avengers director Joss Whedon's praises at Dragon*Con in 2011, ahead of the film's release, saying Whedon knew "just how to do it."